StaticJsCMS/static-cms/website/content/docs/configuration-options.md

 ---
 ## Configuration File

-All configuration options for Simple CMS are specified in a `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).
+All configuration options for Static CMS are specified in a `config.yml` file, in the folder where you access the editor UI (usually in the `/admin` folder).

 Alternatively, you can specify a custom config file using a link tag: